tc39/proposal-decimal/README.md

 Mike Cowlishaw’s excellent [Decimal FAQ](http://speleotrove.com/decimal/decifaq.html) explains many of the core design principles for decimal data types, which this proposal attempts to follow.

-One notable point concerns *exposing* trailing zeroes: although Mike presents some interesting use cases, the Decimal champion group does not see these as being worth the complexity both for JS developers and implementors.
-Decimal therefore never exposes whether a value carries trailing zeroes. `1.20` and `1.2` are indistinguishable here.
+One notable point concerns *exposing* trailing zeroes: the Decimal champion group does not see these as being worth revealing to JS programmers.
 As Mike explains in [FAQ part 4: “Why is decimal arithmetic unnormalized?”](https://speleotrove.com/decimal/decifaq4.html), the underlying arithmetic is most naturally performed on *unnormalized* values.
 This proposal takes a hybrid approach: implementations may store and compute on unnormalized values, thereby keeping the performance and simplicity benefits Mike describes, and need only “normalize on the way out” when rendering a String or comparing values.

 ## Relationship of Decimal to other TC39 proposals